 Did you know people ate lentils as early as 13000 BC?
 At least that’s what archeologists say.
-No matter how accurate their findings are, the lentil has been part of the human diet for, well – quite some time!
+No matter how accurate their findings are, the lentil has been part of the human diet for quite some time.
 And rightly so.

-The lentil is low on fat and rich in protein, in fact, it’s got the second highest content of protein among legumes, following soybeans.
+The lentil is low on fat and rich in protein.
+In fact, lentils have the second highest content of protein among legumes, following soybeans.
 Although it was considered the food of the poor in the past, the lentil is becoming a popular staple in many modern households.

 In my country’s folklore lentils have always been associated with prosperity because of their coin-like shape.
-That explains why a lentil soup is often served as a starter for the New Year’s Day meal in Slovakia.
+That explains why a lentil soup is often served on New Year’s Day in Slovakia.

 I remember having lentils on my plate since I was aware what I was eating.
-Like most Slovak children these days, I was fed Šošovicový prívarok s volským okom or Lentil Stew with Fried Egg quite regularly in kindergarten.
-I still like it, I have to admit, and sometimes also cook it with meat to satisfy the carnivores in my family.
+Like most Slovak children these days, I was fed Šošovicový prívarok s volským okom or Lentil Stew with Fried Egg quite regularly at kindergarten.

 Here is a recipe for the Slovak lentil stew, which makes a filling, nutritious dinner, and takes about an hour to prepare.